rohilshah95/BotsUp/AcceptanceTesting.md

 | 3 | Provide a particular issue number to know more about it. | Issue number | Receive detailed information about a particular issue.
 | 4 | Send a farewell message to the bot. | "Bye" |  Receive an appropriate farewell as response from the bot.

-Post-condition: Code analysis is performed and a list of issues is shown to the user with the option to get more details about any particular issue.
+**Post-conditions**: Code analysis is performed and a list of issues is shown to the user with the option to get more details about any particular issue.